 Parent/Teacher conferences are scheduled each fall after the first quarter.
 However, we encourage parents to schedule conferences with individual teachers at any time.

-To participate in or attend an athletic game, practice, or extracurricular activity, including fine arts, a student must be in school a minimum of four hours the day of the activity.
+To participate in or attend an athletic game, practice, or extracurricular activity, including fine arts, a student must be in school a minimum of four class hours the day of the activity.

-MBA Spirit Award
+MBA Spirit Awards

-Highest Academic Average
+Highest Academic Average (Top of Class for the Year)

 Valedictorian and Salutatorian